nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.processors.processdefinitionprocessor.md

 - parameterName: Enabled
   type: Boolean
   description: If set to `true` then the processor will run.
 Set to `false` and the processor will not run.
   defaultValue: missing XML code comments
-- parameterName: Enrichers
-  type: List
-  description: List of Enrichers that can be used to add more features to this processor.
-Only works with Native Processors and not legacy Processors.
-  defaultValue: missing XML code comments
 - parameterName: MaxDegreeOfParallelism
   type: Int32